Our work in Northern Ireland

 We raise awareness

-Volunteers in Northern Ireland, who have been affected by bowel cancer in some way, deliver talks to groups in local communities and workplaces helping people to understand the signs and symptoms and risk factors.
-Book a talk
+Volunteers in Northern Ireland, who have been affected by bowel cancer in some way, deliver talks to groups in local communities and workplaces.
+Our talks help people to understand the signs and symptoms and risk factors and the bowel cancer screening programme.
+To find out more please contact Niamh on email@example.com or 077 98523668.
+Alternatively you can click here to book a talk

 We train healthcare professionals